lewisf/lewisf.github.com/_posts/2012-05-11-we-use-vagrant.md

 Having [We Have We Need](http://www.lewisf.com/2012/05/08/we-have-we-need-my-transition/) as a part of a university program is both a blessing and a curse.
-The obvious blessing is that the students get the support of faculty, and that there is a neverending supply of students to take on the project.
-The curse is that developer turn over is on average 10 weeks (1 quarter).
-Sure, some developers stay a couple of quarters, but there are new developers coming in every quarter, and it always ends up being a pain getting someone's development machine setup with all the necessary dependencies.
+The obvious blessing is that the developers get the support of faculty, and there is a neverending supply of students to take on the project.
+The curse is that developer turn over is on average 10 weeks (1 quarter), and most of them come in inexperienced.
+This means, every quarter it always ends up being a pain getting someone's development machine setup from scratch.

 As an example, the **We Have We Need** stack consists at least:
 1. Django 1.3 (soon to be 1.4)